-Step 2: The bundle protocol agent MUST determine whether or not forwarding is contraindicated (that is, rendered inadvisable) for any of the reasons listed in Figure 4.
+Step 2: The bundle protocol agent MUST determine whether or not forwarding is contraindicated (that is, rendered inadvisable) for any of the reasons listed in the IANA registry of Bundle Status Report Reason Codes (see section 10.5 below), whose initial contents are listed in Figure 4.
 In particular:

-- .
+.
 The bundle protocol agent MAY choose either to forward the bundle directly to its destination node(s) (if possible) or to forward the bundle to some other node(s) for further forwarding.
-The manner in which this decision is made may depend on the scheme name in the destination endpoint ID and/or on other state but in any case is beyond the scope of this document.
-If the BPA elects to forward the bundle to some other node(s) for further forwarding but finds it impossible to select any node(s) to forward the bundle to, then forwarding is contraindicated. - .
+The manner in which this decision is made may depend on the scheme name in the destination endpoint ID and/or on other state but in any case is beyond the scope of this document; one possible mechanism is described in [SBAR].
+If the BPA elects to forward the bundle to some other node(s) for

+- further forwarding but finds it impossible to select any node(s) to forward the bundle to, then forwarding is contraindicated. - .
 Provided the bundle protocol agent succeeded in selecting the node(s) to forward the bundle to, the bundle protocol agent MUST subsequently select the convergence layer adapter(s) whose services will enable the node to send the bundle to those nodes.
-The manner in which specific appropriate convergence layer adapters are selected is beyond the scope of this document.
+The manner in which specific appropriate convergence layer adapters are selected is beyond the scope of this document; the TCP convergence-layer adapter [TCPCL] MUST be implemented but may not be appropriate for the forwarding of any particular bundle.
 If the agent finds it impossible to select any appropriate convergence layer adapter(s) to use in forwarding this bundle, then forwarding is contraindicated.

-Step 3: If forwarding of the bundle is determined to be contraindicated for any of the reasons listed in Figure 4, then the Forwarding Contraindicated procedure defined in Section 5.4.1 MUST be followed; the remaining steps of Section 5.4 are skipped at this time.
+Step 3: If forwarding of the bundle is determined to be contraindicated for any of the reasons listed in the IANA registry of Bundle Status Report Reason Codes (see section 10.5 below), then the Forwarding Contraindicated procedure defined in Section 5.4.1 MUST be followed; the remaining steps of Section 5.4 are skipped at this time.